deep1801/deep1801/README.md

 - 👯 I’m looking to collaborate on *Ideas of any web dev Project*

-- 💬 Ask me about *HTML, CSS, JS, ReactJS, TailwindCSS*
+- 💬 Ask me about *HTML, CSS, JS, ReactJS, TailwindCSS,NodeJs,MongoDb*

 - 📫 How to reach me *pradeepyadav20036@gmail.com*